zhengkezhou1/kgateway/devel/testing/flaky-tests.md

 # Test Flakes

-Tests must account for the eventually consistent nature of Gloo Gateway.
+Tests must account for the eventually consistent nature of kgateway.
 Writing deterministic end-to-end tests can be challenging, and at times a test will fail in our CI pipeline non-deterministically.
 We refer to these failures as flakes.
 We have found the most common flakes occur as a result of:
 1. **Test pollution**: another test in the same suite does not clean up resources
 2. **Eventual consistency**: the test does not wait long enough for resources to be applied and processed correctly